johanbove/johanbove.github.io/_posts/2015-11-02-windows10universalappscrashingconstantly.md

 Also, everytime apps crash like this I feel like a dumb idiot still trying to use Microsoft's apps.
 What are regular users supposed to do?

-> @Microsoft: fix the permissions issue in Windows 10 Universal Apps!
-Create a better crash handler already!

-- ["Mail App stopped working in Windows 10"](http://answers.microsoft.com/en-us/windows/forum/apps_windows_10-outlook_mail/mail-app-stopped-working-in-windows-10/19dfee06-5577-43c6-a1f9-3799fdc7d72c) - a 130 people looked for this issue since August 1st, 2015.
+This is a thread on Answer.microsoft.com: ["Mail App stopped working in Windows 10"](http://answers.microsoft.com/en-us/windows/forum/apps_windows_10-outlook_mail/mail-app-stopped-working-in-windows-10/19dfee06-5577-43c6-a1f9-3799fdc7d72c) - Over 130 frustrated Windows users (!) looked for this issue and reported that they are having the same problem since August 1st, 2015.
+There is still no conclusive fix available.

+> **@Microsoft: fix the permissions issue in Windows 10 Universal Apps!
+Create a better crash handler already!**

+## Error logs

 Here are a couple of the application "error" entries from the Event log: